Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 For more information about how to get to Matsumoto, please refer to the access information in our Matsumoto article.

-If you plan to visit both Kamikōchi and Norikura Kōgen during the same trip, HERE is the timetable for the bus service that connects the two most beautiful destinations in Matsumoto.
+You can also get from Norikura Kogen to Kamikochi.
+HERE is the timetable for the bus service connecting the two most beautiful destinations in Matsumoto.

 Important Things to Keep in Mind at Norikura Kōgen